 Medicare Advantage in Oregon

 Medicare Advantage plans allow beneficiaries to obtain their coverage via private plans instead of through Original — or traditional — Medicare (the federal government’s fee-for-service program).
-These plans are one option for consumers who desire additional benefits beyond what Original Medicare offers, but the plans are run by private insurers that have more limited provider networks than Original Medicare.
-And although Medicare Advantage plans do have caps on out-of-pocket costs (unlike Original Medicare on its own), the out-of-pocket exposure is generally more than a person would have if they purchased a Medigap plan and Part D plan to supplement Original Medicare.
-There are pros and cons with both options.
+These plans are one option for consumers who desire additional benefits beyond what Original Medicare offers.
+These plans are run by private insurers that have more limited provider networks than Original Medicare.
+Although Medicare Advantage plans have caps on out-of-pocket costs (unlike Original Medicare on its own), the out-of-pocket exposure is generally more than a person would have if they purchased a Medigap plan and Part D plan to supplement Original Medicare.

-418,240 of Oregon’s Medicare beneficiaries had Medicare Advantage plans as of July 2020.
-That’s 47 percent of the state’s total Medicare population, as opposed to about 40 percent of Medicare beneficiaries nationwide who have opted for private Medicare coverage (not counting supplemental Medigap and Part D coverage that’s purchased in addition to Original Medicare).
+More than 421,000 of Oregon’s Medicare beneficiaries had Medicare Advantage plans as of October 2020.
+That’s more than 47 percent of the state’s total Medicare population, as opposed to about 40 percent of Medicare beneficiaries nationwide who have opted for private Medicare coverage (not counting supplemental Medigap and Part D coverage that’s purchased in addition to Original Medicare).

 Medicare Advantage enrollment is available during the annual election period each fall (October 15 to December 7).
 And people who are already enrolled in Medicare Advantage plans can also use the Medicare Advantage open enrollment period that runs from January through March.
 It allows them to switch to a different Medicare Advantage plan or switch to Original Medicare.